Pete-Lawrence/Peters-Noteskins/README.md

 *Something I very commonly do is add optional alternative textures inside my noteskins called something like __'Tap Note parts_DevCel (Rename Me To Activate).png'__.
 To activate, you'd have to rename or delete the existing __'Tap Notes parts.png'__, I personally rename to __'Tap Notes parts_original.png'__.
 And then rename __'Tap Note parts_DevCel (Rename Me To Activate).png'__ to __'Tap Notes parts.png'.__ This way you'll get to activate an alternative look for that noteskin.*

+**\Livestream-Assets**<br>
+To make livestreams more beginner-friendly add ones of these to your stream.
+If your PC is powerful enough, try using an animated one!

 **\Open-ITG**<br>
 works with Stepmania 3.95 and Open-ITG
 You'll find mostly just legacy noteskins in here that I no longer work on.